The Impartial Reporter: Recent history

 The Impartial Reporter was owned and published by the Trimble family until 2006, one of the last owners being the pianist and composer Joan Trimble (1915–2000).
-It was then was sold to Ulster News Group (a subsidiary of Dunfermline Press, Ltd.).
+It was then sold to Ulster News Group (a subsidiary of Dunfermline Press, Ltd.).
 It holds the world's record for being the newspaper to have its ownership longest in the hands of a single family.
 The Trimble family continued to exercise a managing role in the newspaper.

 In 2008, the Impartial Reporter was named as "Newspaper of the Year" in the inaugural Slugger O'Toole political awards.

 Dumfermline Press went into receivership after the death of owner Deirdre Romanes and were acquired by management and Lloyds Bank under the name Romanes Media in 2012.
 Newsquest acquired Romanes Media in 2015.

 In 2019, Sarah Saunderson, the editor, quit her job.
 She said her decision followed a "perfect storm" in which the recession and emerging online competition struck an often devastating blow to local newspapers across the UK.

+Mark Conway replaced Sanderson as editor.

+In June 2023, former reporter Rodney Edwards was appointed editor of the newspaper.